-The love story of Paul McCartney and his wife Linda is celebrated in this song that was written by the former Beatle as an enduring tribute.
+The love story of Paul McCartney and his wife Linda is celebrated in this song which was written by the former Beatles as an enduring tribute.
 This is a song that grooms will want to save as a special dedication to their bride, and you might even want to sing it to yours with a backing track.

 Chances are you’ve heard this Jim Croce ballad playing in the background during weddings that you have attended.
 It has a powerful message in its lyrics that can help you to set the mood for your wedding day as the guests are taking their seats.

 I’d save every day like a treasure and then